-2014 GEMS Evaluation Findings Participant Profiles GEMS student participation in evaluation yields high level of confidence in the findings. • The student questionnaire response rate of 91% and corresponding margin of error of ±0.7% provide strong evidence that the questionnaire results are generalizable to the population of participants. • Additional evaluation data contribute to the overall narrative of GEMS's efforts and impact, and highlight areas for future exploration in programming and evaluation, though findings from these data are not intended to be generalized to all GEMS sites and participants.
+2014 GEMS Evaluation Findings Participant Profiles GEMS student participation in • The student questionnaire response rate of 91% and corresponding margin of error of ±0.7% provide strong evidence that the questionnaire results are generalizable to the population of participants. confidence in the findings. • Additional evaluation data contribute to the overall narrative of GEMS's efforts and impact, and highlight areas for future exploration in programming and evaluation, though findings from these data are not intended to be generalized to all GEMS sites and participants.
 GEMS serves students of • GEMS attracted participation from female students-a population that is historically underrepresented in engineering fields; student questionnaire respondents included more females (55%) than males (44%). historically underrepresented and underserved populations. • GEMS provided outreach to students from historically underrepresented and underserved minority race/ethnicity and low-income groups.
 Student questionnaire respondents included minority students identifying as Black or African American (22%), Hispanic or Latino (7%), and American Indian or Alaskan Native (1%).
 A small proportion (12%) of students reported qualifying for free or reduced-price lunch.